Andrew Glennon Reportedly Contacted By ‘Teen Mom OG’ Producers Following Amber Portwood Drama

 “[A producer] called Andrew and asked if they could come and film at the house.
 It was messed up though because Andrew had no idea they were going to call, and as soon as he answered the phone, they told him that the call was being recorded to be used for the show, so he had no heads-up or anything.”

 Andrew still resides in Indiana, living in Amber’s house with the couple’s son.
-However, as previously reported by The Inquisitr, Andrew is reportedly attempting to move back to California where he is originally from and wants to take he and Amber’s son with him.
+However, as previously reported by The Inquisitr, Andrew is reportedly attempting to move back to California where he is originally from and wants to take his and Amber’s son with him.
 Amber is attempting to block the move.

-As of now, Andrew has not filmed for Teen Mom OG and it is unclear if he will or not.
+As of now, Andrew has not filmed for Teen Mom OG and it is unclear whether he will or not.
 The site does report, though, that Andrew’s latest social media posts have caught the attention of MTV.

 “They did tell [Andrew] that his contract forbids him from criticizing MTV.
 They were not happy about some of the stuff he was posting on Instagram.”